saumya13/what-can-i-cook/README.md

 # ChefMate

-ChefMate is an app I built for nights when I have random ingredients and no idea what to make.
-List what's in your kitchen, and this AI Chef will turn it into a recipe you can actually cook.
+ChefMate is an app I built for nights when I have random ingredients and no idea what to make :)
+Just throw your ingredients into ChefMate and let AI figure out what you can make.
+Because sometimes you have potatoes, spinach, and half an onion and absolutely no idea what that combination is trying to tell you. 🥔🥬🧅

 ## Demo